 Now, the blowdown valve pilot line gets pressurized and closes.

-When the “Off” push-button is operated, the motor stops, subsequently the quick exhaust valve relieve the air pressure from the air receiver.
-Hence a chance of back pressure at next starting is avoided.
+When the “Off” push-button is operated, the motor stops, subsequently, the quick exhaust valve relieves the air pressure from the air receiver.
+Hence a chance of back pressure at the next starting is avoided.

-This is all about the governing of electric screw air compressor.
-I hope, the information above will clear all your doubts and also you can now set the right pressure at right conditions.
+This is all about the governing of electric screw air compressors.
+I hope, the information above will clear all your doubts and also you can now set the right pressure under the right conditions.